AntonFagerberg/rackla/README.md

 ### reduce
-Invokes fun for each element in the `Rackla` struct passing that element and the accumulator acc as arguments. `fun`s return value is stored in acc.
-The first element of the collection is used as the initial value of acc (you can also use `Rackla.reduce/3` and specify your own accumulator).
+Invokes fun for each element in the `Rackla` struct passing that element and the accumulator `acc` as arguments. `fun`s return value is stored in `acc`.
+The first element of the collection is used as the initial value of `acc` (you can also use `Rackla.reduce/3` and specify your own accumulator).
 Returns the accumulated value inside a `Rackla` struct.